Pile Driving Analysis

 The program’s wave equation then calculates the blow count at specified depths.
 Details of the wave equation approach for pile driving can be found in published literature.

 AS Mosley has the capability to produce charts of axial capacity vs depth and blow count vs depth.
 The former chart shows the depth at which the required axial capacity will be achieved whilst the latter shows the corresponding blow count per meter of soil penetration.
 Industry practice suggests that the conductor should be driven until refusal.
 The refusal limit is set to protect both hammer and pile.
-Refusal limits as high as 984bpm (300bpf) are mentioned in standard offshore guidance publications such as the American Petroleum Institute (API-RP-2A) whilst industry guidance is usually around 787bpm (240bpf).
+Refusal limits as high as 984bpm (300bpf) are mentioned in standard offshore guidance publications such as the American Petroleum Institute, Ref: API RP 2A.
+Industry guidance is usually around 787bpm (240bpf).

 For more information on Pile Driving Analysis, please contact us directly.